Vera Cuningham

 Vera Cuningham (also known as Vera Cunningham) (6 November 1897 – 3 May 1955) was a British artist.
-Cuningham modeled for and had relationships with fellow artists Bernard Meninsky and Matthew Smith.
+Cuningham modelled for and had relationships with fellow artists Bernard Meninsky and Matthew Smith.
 She lived and exhibited her works in London and Paris, where she fled with Smith at the beginning of their affair.
 Some of her works are in public collections in England.

 Early life and education

 Vera Irene Walpole Martin Cuningham was born in 1897 at Goffs Oak, Hertfordshire to Scottish parents.
 Cuningham attended Central School of Arts and Crafts, where she studied painting.
 In 1922, she began exhibiting her work with The London Group and became a member of the organization in 1927.

 Early career and love interests

-Cuningham modeled for and was in a relationship with Bernard Meninsky when she met Matthew Smith in 1922 or 1923.
+Cuningham modelled for and was in a relationship with Bernard Meninsky when she met Matthew Smith in 1922 or 1923.
 At the time, Smith was married to Gwen Salmond, but Cuningham and Matthew Smith left their partners and moved to Paris, where they lived at 6 bis Villa Brune.
 The British Museum states that they both exhibited in 1922 at the Société des Artistes Indépendants and at the Amis de Montparnasse.
 Smith's paintings of her between 1923 and 1926 include Vera Cuningham, Head and Shoulders, Vera Cuningham in a Chair, Vera Reclining in a Pink Slip, and Vera in a Yellow Dress, all of which are in the Corporation of London Collection.
 The paintings of her generally fill the canvas, emphasizing her voluptuous figure.
 Malcolm Yorke described her in his book as "a guffawing, red-haired, rosy-cheeked, plump-bodied, highly sexed young woman who was determined to become a professional artist."
-Her demeanor may have been in opposition to her family background.
+Her demeanour may have been in opposition to her family background.
 For instance, her mother had connections with aristocrats.
-She had given much of her time to modeling for Smith, but became singularly focused on her own paintings in 1925 and soon after their relationship ended.
+She had given much of her time to modelling for Smith, but became singularly focused on her own paintings in 1925 and soon after their relationship ended.